-Students and accompanying Professor visited sights of great interest following the itinerary below.
+Students and accompanying Professor visited sights of great interest in Greece following the itinerary below.

 DAY 1 Athens

 Fly to Athens.
 Catch the overnight ferry from Piraeus to Heraklion ( Crete Island).

 DAY 2 Crete